 He claims that the fall aggravated an pre-existing injury to his achilles tendon.
 Sedano’s is a private business.
 Thus, Fred has 4 years to sue Sedano’s.

 Some businesses have you sign a waiver before you’re allowed to enter.
-This waiver can shorten the time you have to sue.
+This waiver may say that you have a shorter time period to sue.

 The waiver says, in part:

 ANY DISPUTE, CLAIM…ARISING OUT OF OR RELATING TO MY OR THE CHILD’S ACCESS TO AND/OR USE OF THE SKY ZONE PREMISES AND/OR ITS EQUIPMENT…SHALL BE BROUGHT WITHIN ONE YEAR OF ITS ACCRUAL (i.e., the date of the alleged injury)